↑

 You’ve got tons of options you can choose from with meats that come in foil packets – like chicken, tuna, crab meat, and salmon.
 These are easy to pack and add to one-pot recipes.

-Although cans are heavier than the foil packets, on shorter trips you can also pack things like spam, canned tuna, and other similar products.
+Although cans are heavier than foil packets, on shorter trips you can also pack things like spam, canned tuna, and other similar products.

 If you’re feeling extra adventurous, you could even try this canned roasted eel.
 (I think I’ll stick to spam)